semaphore-protocol/website/versioned_docs/version-V2/guides/proofs.md

 ## Verify a proof on-chain

-Use the [`SemaphoreCore.sol`](https://github.com/semaphore-protocol/semaphore/tree/main/packages/contracts/base/SemaphoreCore.sol) contract to verify proofs on-chain.
-[`SemaphoreCore.sol`](https://github.com/semaphore-protocol/semaphore/tree/main/packages/contracts/base/SemaphoreCore.sol) uses a verifier deployed to Ethereum and provides methods to verify a proof .
+Use the [`SemaphoreCore`](https://github.com/semaphore-protocol/semaphore/tree/main/packages/contracts/contracts/base/SemaphoreCore.sol) contract to verify proofs on-chain.
+It uses a verifier deployed to Ethereum and provides methods hash the signal and verify a proof.

 :::info
-You can import `SemaphoreCore.sol` and other Semaphore contracts from the [`@semaphore-protocol/contracts`](https://github.com/semaphore-protocol/semaphore/tree/main/packages/contracts) NPM module.
+You can import `SemaphoreCore` and other Semaphore contracts from the [`@semaphore-protocol/contracts`](https://github.com/semaphore-protocol/semaphore/tree/main/packages/contracts) NPM module.
 :::

-To verify Semaphore proofs in your contract, import [`SemaphoreCore.sol`](https://github.com/semaphore-protocol/semaphore/blob/main/packages/contracts/base/SemaphoreCore.sol) and pass the following to the `_verifyProof` internal method:
+To verify Semaphore proofs in your contract, import `SemaphoreCore` and pass the following to the `_verifyProof` internal method:

 -   _`signal`_: The Semaphore signal to prove.
 -   _`root`_: The root of the Merkle tree.